 New Metrics for Success is an opportunity for innovative school leaders to join with academic experts and international trailblazers to reimagine and influence schooling in Australia – to move away from the ‘grammar of schooling’ that continues to lock our schools into many of the distinctive features of the 20th century version of education.

-Australian schooling is ready for a paradigm shift and the development of new metrics to assess, credential and measure student and school success.
+Australian schooling is ready for a paradigm shift and the development of new metrics to assess, credential and measure student, school and system success.
 Young people must now be educated and assessed in new ways so they are prepared for a very different future.

 In this research-practice partnership, schools work with experts at the Assessment Research Centre to access University technology to support the creation and validation of new metrics.